 - The mine would directly impact an area of 20,618 hectares.
-This land is currently a range of different types of woodland and non-remnant grassland (grazing land).
+This land currently consists of a range of different types of woodland and non-remnant grassland (grazing land).

-- The Alpha project will result in the clearance of thousands of hectares of land that is high value habitat for a number of threatened species including the endangered black-throated finch and star finch and the venerable red goshawk, squatter pigeon, Australian painted snipe, greater long-eared bat, and yaka skink.
+- The Alpha project will result in the clearance of thousands of hectares of land that are a high value habitat for a number of threatened species including the endangered black-throated finch, star finch, the venerable red goshawk, squatter pigeon, Australian painted snipe, greater long-eared bat, and yaka skink.

 - Surveys of the project area identified a total of 167 vertebrate fauna species: 94 birds, 36 mammals, 27 reptiles and 10 amphibians.
-The mammals included 3 species of wallaby, kangaroos, bettong, echidna, koala and 17 species of bat.
-The birds included emu, the vulnerable southern Squatter Pigeon and 24 migratory species.
+The mammals included three species of wallaby, kangaroos, bettong, echidna, koala and seventeen species of bat.
+The birds included emu, the vulnerable southern Squatter Pigeon and twenty four migratory species.

-- The Greentree Creek flows across an area set to be opencut mined.
-The proponent is also planning a 9km diversion of the Lagoon Creek which crosses the mine site.
+- The Greentree Creek flows in an area set to be open cut mined.
+The proponent is also planning a nine km diversion of the Lagoon Creek which crosses the mine site.

-- The Alpha project would be the first mine to be created in the Galilee basin, opening the door for several other major coal mine proposals in the region.
-The 30 million tonne Alpha coal mine would be the biggest of its kind and result in an additional 65 million tonnes of CO2 added to the atmosphere each year.
+- The Alpha project would be the first mine in the Galilee basin, opening the door to several other major coal mine proposals in the region.
+The 30 million tonne Alpha coal mine would be the biggest of its kind and result in a 65 million tonnes of CO2 addition to the atmosphere each year.

 - As the first thermal coal export mine of its kind, and by establishing infrastructure that could be shared by other mines, the Alpha project would facilitate the opening up of the Galilee basin to coal mining at large.
-This would result in billions of tonnes of carbon pollution generated from burning the coal over the coming decades.
-It would also have a devastating impact on the Great Barrier Reef coastline, increasing shipping numbers by up to 10,000 ships per year over the coming decade.
+This would result in billions of tonnes of carbon pollution generated from burning coal.
+It would have a devastating impact on the Great Barrier Reef coastline, increasing shipping numbers by up to 10,000 ships per year.

 - The World Heritage Committee has been requested to consider placing the Great Barrier Reef on the List of World Heritage in Danger.
 The Alpha coal project would directly lead to increased port development in the Great Barrier Reef World Heritage Area, as well as lead the way for numerous other port expansions, placing the Great Barrier Reef at risk.